 Students will learn and apply the techniques and principles of scripting movies and will examine the writing process from idea conception to completed work.
-Topics covered include: Writing scripts that connect to audiences; screenplay story structures, conventional and unconventional; the sophisticated nature of
+Topics covered include: Writing scripts that connect to audiences; screenplay story structures, conventional and unconventional; the sophisticated nature of storytelling through description; the language of screenwriting; characterization and arc; and peer evaluation.
+Prerequisite: ENGL101N or ENGL110N with a grade of 'C' or better.

-COMM206N Social Media 3 Credits
+COMM206N 3 Credits Social Media

 Today's society is directly impacted by social media.
-Twenty-first century political, social and economic changes have been effected through the use of social networking.
+Twentyfirst century political, social and economic changes have been effected through the use of social networking.
 In the competitive media world, journalists must possess social media skills.
 This course will focus on the analysis and use of current and emerging social media, such as Twitter, Facebook, Tumblr, YouTube, SnapChat, Pinterest, Reddit, and other platforms.
 Students will explore the history, effect, appropriate uses of social media and will learn to craft appropriate messages utilizing the various platforms for different genres of journalism.
-Prerequisite: COMM101N.
+Prerequisite: ENGL101N or ENGL110N.